graalvm/workshops/vscode-tools-for-micronaut/README.md

 * Build tool: You choose
 * Test framework: JUnit

-save the project and open it in VS Code.
-You can choose to add it the current workspace, which will allow you to keep this guide open, if you have opened it within VS Code.
+Save the project and open it in VS Code.
+You can choose to add it to the current workspace, which will allow you to keep this guide open if you have opened it within VS Code.

 ## Navigate Around your Application